mobeets/blog/_posts/articles/2014-11-08-regression-lessons.md

 ### 1. Write unit tests.

-If you're writing your own regresson code, writing and regularly running [unit tests](http://en.wikipedia.org/wiki/Unit_testing) will prevent much pain in the future.
+If you're writing your own regression code, writing and regularly running [unit tests](http://en.wikipedia.org/wiki/Unit_testing) will prevent much pain in the future.
 Simply getting _an_ answer for your regression means nothing--you want the correct answer.
 Unit tests will give yourself and others evidence to believe your resulting fits, and writing them takes no time at all.

 ### 2. Compare models using an intuitive metric.